 7. Consider if your form needs an approval process

 The form property "Submission Approval Process" will default to enabling an approval process wherein forms will remain in a pending state until a user either approves or denies them.
 If you do not expect to approve and deny forms, it's best to disable this feature so that forms will not remain in a pending state in your queue.
+Alternatively, if your form needs a more advanced approval process including a step by step workflow, consider enabling Reviewer Workflow.

 With these tips in mind, your form is sure to be successful!
 As always, if you're not sure exactly the best place to put your form or you'd like some additional tips on building it, your consultant is available for advice on best practices and more.